PlugNPush/ProjectFunctionalProgramming1/README.md

 # List of the exceptions in the Sudoku Solver

-Here are all the exception possibilities:
+Here are all the exception possibilities (they all extend Exception):
-  - Error while importing the sudoku from the json file (does the file exists?) <Disk I/O Exception>
+  - Error while importing the sudoku from the json file (does the file exists?)
+(SudokuImportFailure, IOException)
-  - Error while importing the Sudoku from the JSON file <Unknown Exception>
+  - Error while importing the Sudoku from the JSON file (SudokuImportFailure)
-  - The sudoku property is empty or inexistent, are you sure you imported the right JSON file? (the JSON parser likely failed to comply with Sodoku type) <Unknown Exception>
+  - The sudoku property is empty or inexistent, are you sure you imported the right JSON file? (the JSON parser likely failed to comply with Sodoku type) (EmptySudoku, InvalidSudoku)
-  - The sudoku does not have 9 rows <Invalid Grid Exception>
+  - The sudoku does not have 9 rows (InvalidSudokuRowSize, InvalidSudoku)
-  - The sudoku does not have 9 columns for each row <Invalid Grid Exception>
+  - The sudoku does not have 9 columns for each row (InvalidSudokuColumnSize, InvalidSudoku)
-  - The sudoku has a number that is not between 1 and 9, or None <Invalid Grid Exception>
+  - The sudoku has a number that is not between 1 and 9, or None (InvalidSudokuContent, InvalidSudoku)
-  - The sudoku has a number that is not unique in a line <Invalid Grid Exception>
+  - The sudoku has a number that is not unique in a line (InvalidSudokuLine, InvalidSudoku)
-  - The sudoku has a number that is not unique in a column <Invalid Grid Exception>
+  - The sudoku has a number that is not unique in a column (InvalidSudokuColumn, InvalidSudoku)
-  - The sudoku has a number that is not unique in a square <Invalid Grid Exception>
+  - The sudoku has a number that is not unique in a square (InvalidSudokuSquare, InvalidSudoku)
-  - Error while solving the Sudoku (is it solvable?) <Invalid Grid Exception>
+  - Error while solving the Sudoku (is it solvable?)
+(SudokuSolveError)
-  - Error while exporting the Sudoku to the JSON file <Disk I/O Exception>
+  - Error while exporting the Sudoku to the JSON file (SudokuExportFailure, IOException)